yalmip/yalmip.github.io/_posts/scratch/initialguesses.md

 ---
 layout: single
 permalink: /Initials
 excerpt: "Give your solver a hint"
 title: "Supplying initial guesses to solvers"
-tags: []
+tags: [Warm-start, Initial]
 comments: true
 date: '2017-08-25'
 ---

-In some cases, the solver might benefit from an initial guess on where to start the search.
+In some cases, the solver might benefit from an initial guess on where to start the search, so called warm-starting.

 ## Linear, quadratic and conic programming